Learning When to Translate for Streaming Speech: Introduction

 \section{Introduction}

 Speech translation (ST) aims at translating from source language speech into target language text, which is widely helpful in various scenarios such as conference speeches, business meetings, cross-border customer service, and overseas travel.
-There are two kinds of application scenarios, including the non-streaming translation and the streaming translation.
-The non-streaming models can listen to the complete utterances at one time and then generate the translation afterwards.
+There are two kinds of application scenarios, including the non-streaming translation and the streaming one.
+The non-streaming models can listen to the complete utterances at one time and then generate the translation afterward.
 While, the streaming models need to balance the latency and quality and generate translations based on the partial utterance, as shown in Figure~\ref{fig:overview}.

-Recently, end-to-end approaches achieve great progress in non-streaming ST. ~\citet{ansari2020} have shown that an end-to-end model achieves even better performance compared to the cascaded competitors.
-The training recipes including pre-training~\cite{weiss2017sequence,berard2018end,bansal2018pre,bansal2019pre,alinejad2020effectively,stoian2020analyzing}, multi-task learning~\cite{weiss2017sequence,berard2018end,liu2019end,liu2020synchronous,liu2020bridging,dong2021listen}, data augmentation~\cite{jia2019leveraging,pino2019harnessing,jia2019leveraging,pino2019harnessing} play an important role in these success.
-However, attempts on end-to-end streaming ST are still not fully explored.
-Traditional streaming speech translation is usually formed by cascading a streaming speech recognition module with a streaming machine translation module~\cite{oda2014optimizing,dalvi2018incremental}.
-Most of previous works focus on simultaneous text translation~\cite{gu2017learning}. \citet{ma2019stacl} proposes a novel wait-k strategy based on the prefix-to-prefix framework, which is one of the mainstream research method of simultaneous text translation.
-For end-to-end streaming ST, ~\citet{ma2020simulmt,ren2020simulspeech,ma2021streaming} introduce the methodology of streaming machine translation into streaming speech translation and formalize the task, which are the first studies to propose simultaneous speech translation in the end-to-end way.
+Recently, end-to-end approaches have achieved remarkable progress in non-streaming ST. Previous work~\cite{weiss2017sequence,berard2018end,bansal2018pre,bansal2019pre,alinejad2020effectively,stoian2020analyzing} ~\citet{ansari2020} has shown that an end-to-end model achieves even better performance compared to the cascaded competitors.
+However, attempts at end-to-end streaming ST are still not fully explored.
+Traditional streaming ST is usually formed by cascading a streaming speech recognition module with a streaming machine translation module~\cite{oda2014optimizing,dalvi2018incremental}.
+Most of the previous work focuses on simultaneous text translation~\cite{gu2017learning}. \citet{ma2019stacl} propose a novel wait-$k$ strategy based on the prefix-to-prefix framework, which is one of the popular research methods of simultaneous text translation.
+For end-to-end streaming ST, ~\citet{ma2020simulmt,ren2020simulspeech,ma2021streaming} introduce the methodology of streaming machine translation into streaming ST and formalize the task, which belongs to the first study to propose simultaneous ST in an end-to-end manner.